-The next new beginning we have is in the appointment of kings in Israel.
+6. The next new beginning we have is in the appointment of kings in Israel.
 In the story of Saul we have the most solemn warning as to the need of exact and entire obedience in a man whom God is to trust as ruler of His people.
-Samuel had commanded Saul (1 Sam. x.
-8) to wait seven days for him to come and sacrifice, and to show him what to do.
-When Samuel delayed (xiii.
-8-14) Saul took it upon himself to sacrifice.
-When Samuel came he said: 'Thou hast not kept the commandment of the Lord thy God, which He commanded thee; thy kingdom shall not continue, because thou hast not kept that which the Lord commanded thee,' God will not honour the man who is not obedient.
-Saul has a second opportunity given him of showing what was in his heart.
-He is sent to execute God's judgment against Amalek.
+Samuel had commanded Saul (1 Sam.
+10:8) to wait seven days for him to come and sacrifice, and to show him what to do.
+When Samuel delayed (13:8-14) Saul took it upon himself to sacrifice.

+When Samuel came he said: 'Thou hast not kept the commandment of the Lord thy God, which He commanded thee; thy kingdom shall not continue, because thou hast not kept that which the Lord commanded thee.'

+God will not honor the man who is not obedient.

+Saul has a second opportunity given him of showing what is in his heart.
+He is sent to execute God's judgment against Amelek.
 He obeys.
-He gathers an army of two hundred thousand men, undertakes the journey into the wilderness, and destroys Amalek.
-But, while God had commanded him 'utterly to destroy all, and not to spare,' he spared the best of the cattle and Agag.
+He gathers an army of two hundred thousand men, undertakes the journey into the wilderness, and destroys Amelek.
+But while God had commanded him 'utterly to destroy all; and not to spare,' he spared the best of the cattle and Agag.

 God speaks to Samuel, 'It repenteth Me that I have set up Saul to be king, for he hath not performed My commandment.'

-When Samuel comes, Saul twice over says, 'I have performed the commandment of the Lord, 'I kave obeyed the voice of the Lord.'
-And so he had, as many would think.
-But his obedience had not been entire.
+When Samuel comes, Saul twice over says, 'I have performed the commandment of the Lord;' 'I have obeyed the voice of the Lord.'

+And so he had, as many would think, But his obedience had not been entire.
 God claims exact, full obedience.

 God had said, 'Utterly destroy all! spare not!'
 This he had not done.
 He had spared the best sheep for a sacrifice unto the Lord.
+And Samuel said.

-And Samuel said, 'To obey is better than any sacrifice.
+'To obey is better than any sacrifice.
 Because thou hast rejected the word of the Lord, the Lord hath rejected thee.'

-Sad type of so much obedience, which in part performs God's commandment, and yet is not the obedience God asks.
+Sad type of so much obedience, which in part performs God's commandment, and yet is not the obedience God asks!
 God says of all sin and all disobedience: 'Utterly destroy all! spare not!'
 May God reveal to us whether we are indeed going all lengths with Him, seeking utterly to destroy all and spare nothing that is not in perfect harmony with His will.
-It is a whole-hearted obedience, down to the minutest details, that can satisfy God.
-Let nothing less satisfy you.
-Lest, while we say, 'I have obeyed,' God say, 'Thou hast rejected the word of the Lord.'
+It is only a whole-hearted obedience, down to the minutest details, that can satisfy God.
+Let nothing less satisfy you; lest while we say, 'I have obeyed,' God says, 'Thou hast rejected the word of the Lord.'

-Just one word more from the Old Testament.
-Next to Deuteronomy, Jeremiah is the book most full of the word 'obey,' though, alas, mostly in connection with the complaint that the people had not obeyed.
-God sums up all His dealings with the fathers in the one word, 'I spake not with them concerning sacrifices; but'this thing I commanded them, 'OBEY MY VOICE, AND I WILL BE YOUR GOD.'
-Would God that we could learn that all that God speaks of sacrifices. even of the sacrifice of His beloved Son, is subordinate to the one thing - to have His creature restored to full obedience. the inconceivable meaning of the word, 'I will BE YOUR GOD,' there is no gateway but this, 'OBEY MY VOICE.'
+7. Just one word more from the Old Testament.
+Next to Deuteronomy Jeremiah is the book most full of the word 'obey,' though alas! mostly in connection with the complaint that the people had not obeyed.
+God sums up all His dealings with he fathers in the one word,

+'I spake not with them concerning sacrifices, but this thing I commanded them, Obey My voice and I will be your God.'

+Would God that we could learn that all that God speaks of sacrifices, even of the sacrifice of His beloved Son, is subordinate to the one thing-to have His creature restored to full obedience.
+Into all the inconceivable meaning of the word, 'I will be your God,' there is no gateway but this, 'Obey My voice.'

-WE COME TO THE NEW TESTAMENT.
+III.
+WE COME TO THE NEW TESTAMENT